czarandy/czarandy.github.io/_stories/2019-miles-davis.md

 "You were sensational."
 Mom couldn't contain her words as I showed up downstairs for breakfast.
-"I mean I knew you spent a lot of time practicing, but I never believed--just amazing.
+"I mean I knew you spent a lot of time practicing, but I never believed—just amazing.
 I didn't know what to expect but when I heard those first notes I felt like I was back at my first Miles Davis concert.
 I used to be quite a jazz aficionado," she said.
 "When I was younger," she added wistfully.

 But I wasn't listening.
 Sensational?
 Could it really be?
 I truly had no memory of anything after the glow took me in, but how could I have played that well.
-I had barely strung together two notes in practice--did the prayer really work?
+I had barely strung together two notes in practice—did the prayer really work?
 But I quickly realized that there was something important I had forgotten.
 Mom was still going on about my performance.